Qanat: Azerbaijan

 The territory of Azerbaijan was home to numerous kahrizes many centuries ago.
-Archaeological findings suggest that long before the ninth century CE, kahrizes by which the inhabitants brought potable and irrigation water to their settlements were in use in Azerbaijan.
-Traditionally, kahrizes were built and maintained by a group of masons called ‘Kankans’ with manual labour.
+Archaeological findings suggest that long before the 9th century CE, kahrizes by which the inhabitants brought potable and irrigation water to their settlements were in use in Azerbaijan.
+Traditionally, kahrizes were built and maintained by a group of masons called 'Kankans' with manual labour.
 The profession was handed down from father to son.

-It is estimated that until the 20th century, nearly 1500 kahrizes, of which as many as 400 were in the Nakhichevan Autonomous Republic, existed in Azerbaijan.
+It is estimated that until the 20th century, nearly 1,500 kahrizes, of which as many as 400 were in the Nakhichevan Autonomous Republic, existed in Azerbaijan.
 However, following the introduction of electric and fuel-pumped wells during Soviet times, kahrizes were neglected.
 Today, it is estimated that 800 are still functioning in Azerbaijan.
 These operational kahrizes are key to the life of many communities.

-In 1999, upon the request of the communities in Nakhichevan,the International Organization for Migration began implementing a pilot programme to rehabilitate the kahrizes.

-By 2018 IOM rehabilitated more than 163 kahrizes with funds from the United Nations Development Programme (UNDP), European Commission (EC), Canadian International Development Agency (CIDA), Swiss Agency for Development and Cooperation (SDC) and the Bureau of Population, Refugees, and Migration, US State Department (BPRM) and the self-contribution of the local communities.
+In 1999, upon the request of the communities in Nakhichevan, the International Organization for Migration (IOM) began implementing a pilot programme to rehabilitate the kahrizes.
+By 2018 IOM rehabilitated more than 163 kahrizes with funds from the United Nations Development Programme, European Commission, Canadian International Development Agency, Swiss Agency for Development and Cooperation and the Bureau of Population, Refugees, and Migration, US State Department, and the self-contribution of the local communities.

-In 2010, IOM began a kahriz rehabilitation project with funds from the Korea International Cooperation Agency (KOICA).
+In 2010, IOM began a kahriz rehabilitation project with funds from the Korea International Cooperation Agency.
 During the First Phase of the action which lasted until January 2013, a total of 20 kahrizes in the mainland of Azerbaijan have been renovated.
-In June 2018, the Second Phase has been launched and by 2022, IOM and KOICA aim to renovate fully a total of 40 kahrizes.

 China

 The oasis of Turpan, in the deserts of Xinjiang in northwestern China, uses water provided by qanat (locally called karez).
-The number of karez systems in the area is slightly below 1,000, and the total length of the canals is about 5,000 kilometers.
+There are nearly 1,000 karez systems in the area, and the total length of the canals is about 5,000 kilometers.

 Turpan has long been the center of a fertile oasis and an important trade center along the Northern Silk Road, at which time it was adjacent to the kingdoms of Korla and Karashahr to the southwest.
-The historical record of the karez extends back to the Han Dynasty.
+The historical record of the karez extends back to the Han dynasty.
 The Turfan Water Museum is a Protected Area of the People's Republic of China because of the importance of the Turpan karez water system to the history of the area.